SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Our articles and product recommendations are updated weekly to accommodate new research, product testing, and other changes.

-Between 10% and 30% of people with untreated obstructive sleep apnea experience headaches after waking up in the morning.
-Sleep apnea headaches are typically frequent, occuring on most days of the week and can last up to several hours.
-Proper treatment for obstructive sleep apnea can help reduce the risk of waking up with a headache.
+Headaches in the morning can be one of the earliest warning signs of sleep apnea.
+Between 10% and 30% of people with untreated obstructive sleep apnea experience headaches after waking up.
+Sleep apnea headaches are typically frequent, occurring on most days of the week and can last up to several hours.

 Sleep apnea can cause headaches, but doctors don’t fully understand why.
 It’s believed that headaches are a result of changes in the body caused by the repeated disruptions in breathing that occur during sleep in people with obstructive sleep apnea (OSA).